Preparing to relocate to Denmark

 Healthcare

-Before coming to Denmark, we advise you to make sure that you are covered by private healthcare until you register in Denmark.
+Before moving to Denmark, we recommend that you take out private healthcare insurance to cover you until you register for your Civil Registration Number (CPR number) in Denmark.
 EU citizens should bring their blue EU health insurance card.

 Read more about healthcare on Lifeindenmark.dk

-Import of goods and pets
+Importing goods and pets

 skat.dk - Travelling outside the EU